mdgta/MasterSchool_103_form_website/README.md

 Manga/Manhwa titles from [Manga Read](https://www.mangaread.org/), especially for the recents section.
 I mean, I like reading them, but there's a limit of how much I can recall ¯\\\_(ツ)\_/¯ Well, at least recall for a professiona project, if you know what I mean ( ͡° ͜ʖ ͡°)

+Please note that the links to the manga are just made-up, most websites also have links in a similar format so I just used some random URL paths to make it feel more realistic.

 ## Images

 - SVG images - original content (lol imagine calling a few vector lines "original")